We addressed a series of questions to Mitsubishi after the recent delay news. Here is the verbatim Q&A.

 First SuperJet – on Xmas day, an email came from Italy describing a Russian Airworthiness Directive.
 It reads:

 Sukhoi Civil Aircraft comment on fulfillment of FATA (Russian Federation Federal Air Transport Agency) Airworthiness Directive (dated 23.12.2016)

 As part of a routine inspection of an SSJ in Russia, a defect was detected in an element of the tail stabilizer in an area not critical to the aircraft operation.
-The element has a multi-level redundancy system… Continue reading
+The element has a multi-level redundancy system and was… Continue reading

 The US scope clauses are seen by many as a market aberration.
 After all, commercial logic demands that new technologies are quickly deployed.
 It happens like that in every industry, right?

 Not in the airline business, and especially not in the US airline business.
 In the US, pilots have seen their jobs degraded with every business cycle.
 This is not a new thing – Bloomberg had this story in 2014, and this 2016 follow up.
 Being a US commercial pilot is, for many young people, an oddly risky career choice.
 In 1980 there were 827,000 pilots in the US and by 2015 that number had shrunk to 590,000.
 Despite average salaries well over $100,000 becoming a commercial pilot in the US is not an attractive career choice.
-With a starting salary that does not allow for education debt repayment and ensure board and lodging… Continue reading
+With a starting salary that does not allow for education debt repayment and ensure board and lodging strikes young people as other worldly.… Continue reading

 JSC “Sukhoi Civil Aircraft” reported today that it obtained EASA approval of Sukhoi Superjet 100 Long Range (SSJ100LR).
 The certificate enables Sukhoi Superjet 100 deliveries to the foreign customers with the range increased by 50% comparing to the basic version (SSJ100 Basic).